wlggdm/chromium-layout/README.md

-# layout
+# relative layout

-lite android layout for chromium
+relative layout for chromium ui layout

-include linear layout and relative layout

-If you are familiar with android, it is easy to get started

-However, this is just a basic framework for the layout.
-If you want to use it in depth, you need to be familiar with the code and extend it.

 # using layout